 Casting is not about brute strength but about gentleness and feeling the rod.

 The art of casting is accuracy and silence.

-When you cast now, or even walking along a canal bank when others are fishing, do you hear a “whoosh” or “swishing” noise during the cast?
-If you do then they're not casting but forcing the rod through the air to do the work of getting your rig out.
+When you cast now, or even walking along a canal bank when others are fishing, do you hear a “whoosh” or “swishing” noise during their casting?
+If you do then they’re not casting but forcing the rod through the air to do the work of getting their float-rig out.

 A good cast is a silent cast effortlessly.
-Why, when fishing a match would you want to let your opponents know what you're doing?
-Learn to cast silently!
+Why, when fishing a match would you want to let your opponents know what you’re doing?
+Learn to cast accurately and silently!

 The art of casting is summed up with this little saying “the flick of the tip does the trick”.

 Learn to “feel” the rod, how it behaves.
 Why is this important?
 When you can “feel” you know how to make it work for you, greater distances with less effort, greater accuracy, better distances with less weight.

 Try a few casts with a stiff cane or broom handle.
 It’s almost impossible to do.
 Try casting again with a rod, feel how it flexes?
 Feeling the rod is as important as the actual cast, because then you’re learning to get the best from the rod.

 There are many types of cast, besides the over arm, under arm, sideways, helicopter, flick, catapult etc. or any of the many other types of casting whether for pleasure or distance and competition casting.